jb-moya/Swish--ToDoApp/README.md

 ## Recommended Future Features

 - **SubTasks**: Introduce the ability to add and manage subtasks for better task organization and hierarchy.
+- **Real-time synchonization**: Ensure seamless updates across devices by enabling instant synchronization of tasks.

 ## ReadRave Project Setup Guide

-This guide provides step-by-step instructions on how to fork and set up the ReadRave project with Firebase.
+This guide provides step-by-step instructions on how to fork and set up the Swiss ToDo App project with Firebase.

 ### Prerequisites

+- create Gemini AI API Key [here](https://aistudio.google.com/app/apikey)

 Before you begin, ensure you have the following installed on your machine: